 1924 - On November 4, California voters approve an initiative to establish the Klamath River Fish and Game District from the Shasta River confluence to the mouth with the Pacific Ocean.
 Construction or maintenance of a dam there is guilty of a misdemeanor.
-This portion of the Klamath would eventually be added to the state and national wild & scenic river systems.
+This portion of the Klamath would, many decades later, be added to the state and national wild & scenic river systems.

 1939 - In the 76th Congress, Representative B.W.
-(Bud) Gearhart (R-Fresno) introduces a bill to create Kings Canyon National Park (excluding Tehipite Valley and Cedar
+(Bud) Gearhart (R-Fresno) introduces a bill to create Kings Canyon National Park (excluding Tehipite Valley and Cedar Grove).
+After passing the House and Senate, President Franklin D. Roosevelt (D-NY) signed the bill on March 4, 1940.

-- Grove).
-After passing the House and Senate, President Franklin D. Roosevelt (D-NY) signed the bill on March 4, 1940. - 1951 The California Legislature (signed by Governor Earl Warren) first authorizes what would become elements of the State Water Project. - 1952 Los Angeles applies for dams at Tehipite Valley, Cedar Grove, and the SF/MF confluence outside of Kings Canyon National Park and inside the Park at Paradise Valley and Simpson Meadow.
+1951 - The California Legislature (signed by Governor Earl Warren) first authorizes what would become elements of the State Water Project.

+1952 - Los Angeles applies for dams at Tehipite Valley, Cedar Grove, and the SF/MF confluence outside of Kings Canyon National Park and inside the Park at Paradise Valley and Simpson Meadow.
 The applications were opposed by Secretary of the Interior Chapman, National Parks Director Wirth, the Sierra Club, and the Fresno Chamber of Commerce.
-The Federal Power Commission (now the Federal Energy Regulatory Commission) turns down the applications. - 1957 California Water Plan (Bulletin 3) published.
+The Federal Power Commission (now the Federal Energy Regulatory Commission) turns down the applications.

+1957 - California Water Plan (Bulletin 3) published.
 The Plan envisions construction of many dams, reservoirs, and diversions on California's north coast rivers (among many other locations).
-Construction of the State Water Project (Feather River) facilities begins in 1957. - 1959 First State Water Project contracts are signed, including 1.5-million acre-feet per year to the Metropolitan Water District of Southern California (MWD).
-The legislature passes the Burns-Porter Act, authorizing the State Water Project and providing for the issuance of general obligation bonds to finance the project. - 1960 With MWD and LA Times' support, California voters narrowly approve the Burns-Porter Act Bonds (\$1.75 billion).
-The measure had been vigorously championed by Governor Edmund G. "Pat" Brown (D-CA) - 1961 The Department of the Interior's Outdoor Recreation Resources Review Commission issues Outdoor Recreation for America stating, "Certain rivers of unusual scientific, esthetic, and recreation value should be allowed to remain in their free-flowing state and natural setting without manmade alterations."
-81 - 1962 Contracts for 4.23 million acre-feet of State Water Project deliveries had been signed.
-Roughly half the deliveries could be made with the Burns-Porter Act facilities, the rest from future projects. - 1963 California Governor Edmund G. "Pat" Brown announces that it was time for the next phase of the State Water Project, capturing and diverting the state's north coast rivers.
+Construction of the State Water Project (Feather River) facilities begins in 1957.

+1959 - First State Water Project contracts are signed, including 1.5-million acre-feet per year to the Metropolitan Water District of Southern California (MWD).
+The legislature passes the Burns-Porter Act, authorizing the State Water Project and providing for the issuance of general obligation bonds to finance the project.

+1960 - With MWD and LA Times' support, California voters narrowly approve the Burns-Porter Act Bonds (\$1.75 billion).
+The measure had been vigorously championed by Governor Edmund G. "Pat" Brown (D-CA).

+1961 - The Department of the Interior's Outdoor Recreation Resources Review Commission issues Outdoor Recreation for America stating, "Certain rivers of unusual scientific, esthetic, and recreation value should be allowed to remain in their free-flowing state and natural setting without manmade alterations."

+1962 - Contracts for 4.23 million acre-feet of State Water Project deliveries had been signed.
+Roughly half the deliveries could be made with the Burns-Porter Act facilities, the rest from future projects.

+1963 - California Governor Edmund G. "Pat" Brown announces that it was time for the next phase of the State Water Project, capturing and diverting the state's north coast rivers.
 Initially, the shortfall in supply to meet State Water Project contracts would be met from planned facilities and reservoirs on the Eel River and a diversion tunnel through the inner coast range to the Glenn Reservoir Complex or its variants (located in the inner coast range in southern Tehama County and Glenn County).
 After the Eel River was added to the state and federal wild & scenic river systems, the Complex, just north of the currently proposed Sites reservoir, was envisioned to serve as an off-stream storage reservoir for Sacramento River and nearby tributary flows.